 When at university it is essential to plan your time effectively to avoid unneeded stress.
 It is not just academic work such as assignments, lectures and research that you must plan for, you may also choose to participate in paid work, sports clubs and socialising, all of which should be managed effectively to ensure course deadlines are met and work is completed in plenty of time.
 Here are a few tips for doing this:

-- Divide assignments and revision into manageable chunks – setting out to achieve multiple small task at a time is much less daunting than starting an assignment looking at the whole content
+- Divide assignments and revision into manageable chunks – setting out to achieve multiple small tasks at a time is much less daunting than starting an assignment looking at the whole content

-- Plan a study timetable ensuring it is realistic and takes into account other commitments
+- Plan a study timetable ensuring it is realistic and considers other commitments

 - Take regular breaks – brief diversions from a task can dramatically improve your ability to focus on that task for long periods of time.
 Working for 30mins – 1 hour and then taking a 5-10 min break can improve your attention